Evaluating Constraints Over Trace Polynomials

 Then, to create a constraint over the trace polynomials, we first create a TestEval struct that implements the FrameworkEval trait.
 Then, we add our constraint logic in the FrameworkEval::evaluate function.
 Note that this function is called for every row in the table, so we only need to define the constraint once.

 Inside FrameworkEval::evaluate, we call eval.next_trace_mask() consecutively three times, retrieving the cell values of all three columns (see Figure 3 below for a visual representation).
 Once we retrieve all three column values, we add a constraint of the form col_1 * col_2 + col_1 - col_3, which should equal 0.
+Note that FrameworkEval::evaluate will be called for every row in the table.

 Figure 3: Evaluate function